marcdacz/batpadjs/README.md

 params - Sets the Request Parameters body - Sets the Request Body JSON bodyPath - Sets the Request Body JSON File Path.
-Overrides the defaultBodyPath from the configs
+Overrides the defaultBodyPath from the configs fields - An array of JSON paths and their corresponding values you want to insert or update
 ```

-__Expected__
+**Expected**
 ```
-status - Sets the expected status code statusText - Sets the expected status text data - Sets the expected data where you specify the JSON path and the Validation Method such as equals, contains or notcontains
+status - Sets the expected status code statusText - Sets the expected status text data - Sets the expected data where you specify the JSON path and the Validation Method such as _equals_, _contains_ or _notcontains_ as well as having a _callback_ for customValidation method
 ```

 ## Built With